 How To Start A School Garden

 School gardens are fraught with systemic barriers that can take the joy out of outdoor learning.
 In this workshop we will explore practical and simple solutions for getting your school growing and learning outdoors.
 Step by step guidelines for success will be shared along with research to empower your process!
 From how to work with your district to have garden beds installed, to DIY solutions for growing with kids, and whole school strategies for growing as a team, this workshop will leave you inspired and motivated to begin teaching and learning outdoors.

 In this workshop teachers, educational assistants, school councillors and other district personnel are invited to broaden their understanding of how a school garden can be used like any other classroom.
 We will review the social, emotional, cognitive and physical benefits of having a school-yard garden, as well as outline the practical tips and tricks that make gardening with kids enjoyable for everyone.
 You do not have to be an experienced gardener to attend this session.
 Participants will leave with a cross-curricular understanding of how to start growing, playing and learning outdoors with the children in their care.

 In this workshop, teachers and school staff, who have existing school gardens, will explore the multitude of ways we can expand and deepen meaningful academic learning in the garden classroom.
 Cross-curricular examples of playful learning and inquiry will be shared, with reflections on how we can document and assess learning in a non-traditional classroom.
-We will also review practical school gardening tips to enhance your student engagement, like strategically planting crops for harvests during the school year, soil preparation, summer watering solutions and pest management tips and tricks.
-Classroom management in the outdoor classroom, as well as ideas for funding your school garden will be shared.
+We will also review practical school gardening tips to enhance your student engagement, like strategically planting crops for harvests during the school year, soil preparation, summer watering solutions, and pest management tips and tricks.
+Classroom management, holding space for an emergent curriculum in the outdoor classroom, as well as ideas for funding your school garden will all be shared.